lexstar1/FinalProject/README.md

 # Capstone Certification Project
-This project is about how to do deploy code to dev/stage/prod etc, just on a click of button.
+The objective of this project is to provide a streamlined process for deploying code across multiple environments, including development, staging, and production.
+Once a developer has pushed updated code to the GIT master branch, a new test server will be automatically provisioned with all the necessary software.
+Following this, the code will be containerized and deployed onto the test server.
+The deployment will be subjected to automated testing using a suitable tool, and if the results meet the predefined criteria, the code will then be deployed to the production server.

-As soon as the developer pushes the updated code on the GIT master branch, a new test server should be provisioned with all the required software.
-Post this, the code should be containerized and deployed on the test server.
-The deployment should then be tested using a test automation tool, and if the build is successful, it should be pushed to the prod server.
-All this should happen automatically and should be triggered from a push to the GitHub master branch.
+All of these steps will be executed automatically, with the entire process being initiated by a push to the GitHub master branch.
+This automation will significantly reduce manual intervention, streamline the entire deployment process, and improve the efficiency of the development cycle.

 Use the Master VM for Jenkins, Ansible, Puppet, GIT
 ![Screenshot (109)](https://user-images.githubusercontent.com/59297711/97795314-2d7ebb00-1bdb-11eb-9d1b-68c7586fedd7.png)